franciscolgt/encontro-de-bandas-website/README.md

 - Build the app locally with the canvaskit

-`flutter build web --web-renderer canvaskit`
+`flutter build web --web-renderer canvaskit --pwa-strategy=none`

 - Deploy to firebase